Jason Teh

-Jason Teh Jia Heng (born 25 August 2000) is a Singaporean badminton player.
-He won a bronze medal for Singapore as part of the team at the 2022 Asia Team Championships, 2022 Commonwealth Games, as well at the 2019, 2021, and the 2023 SEA Games.
+Jason Teh Jia Heng (郑加恒 (Zhèng Jiāhéng); born 25 August 2000) is a Singaporean badminton player.
+He won a bronze medal for Singapore as part of the team at the 2022 Asia Team Championships, 2022 Commonwealth Games, as well at the 2019, 2021, 2023 SEA Games and the 2025 SEA Games.

 Early life

 Teh was born in Penang, Malaysia on 25 August 2000.
 He started playing badminton when he was four and moved to Singapore to study when he was 11.
 He was studying at Montfort Junior School and went on to study at Bowen Secondary School.
 Teh eventually enrolled in the Singapore Sports School and joined the Singapore badminton national team at 17.